C2SP/C2SP/BLAKE3.md

 ## 1. Introduction

-This document specifies BLAKE3, a secure cryptographic hashing primitive designed to be fast and highly parallelizable.
+This document specifies BLAKE3, a cryptographic hashing primitive designed to be fast and highly parallelizable.
 Apart from general-purpose hashing, BLAKE3 can realize the following cryptographic functionalities:

-* extendable-output function (XOF)
+* Extendable-output function (XOF)
-* key derivation function (KDF)
+* Key derivation function (KDF)
-* pseudo-random function (PRF)
+* Pseudo-random function (PRF)
-* message authentication code (MAC)
+* Message authentication code (MAC)

-[BLAKE3][repo] was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox- O'Hearn.
+[BLAKE3][repo] was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox-O'Hearn.
 BLAKE3 is an evolution from its predecessors [BLAKE](https://aumasson.jp/blake/) (a SHA3 competition finalist) and [BLAKE2](https://blake2.net) (RFC7693).
-BLAKE2 is widely used in open-source software and in proprietary software.
+BLAKE2 is widely used in open-source and proprietary software.
 For example, the Linux kernel uses BLAKE2 in its cryptographic pseudorandom generator, and the WireGuard secure tunnel protocol uses BLAKE2 for hashing and keyed hashing.

 BLAKE3 was designed to be as secure as BLAKE2 yet considerably faster, thanks to

-1. a compression function with a reduced number of rounds, and
+1. A compression function with a reduced number of rounds, and
-2. a tree-based mode allowing implementations to leverage parallel processing.
+2. A tree-based mode allowing implementations to leverage parallel processing.

 BLAKE3 takes advantage of multi-thread and multi-core processing, as